nova0302/simple-verilog-project/README.md

 * This is a sample project for Systemverilog sim and pnr with Modelsim and Quartus.

-** rtl simulation.
+** for functional simulation.
-   1. go to ./sim/modelsim/
+   1. put your design files(verilog & systemverilog) in ./rtl/verilog/
-   2. put your design files(verilog & systemverilog) in ./rtl/verilog/
+   2. go to ./design/sim/rtl_sim
-   3. "make"
+   3. $>make

-** to pnr your design
+** for gate level simulation
-   1. go to ./pnr/quartus
+   1. got to ./design/sim/gate_sim
-   2. "make"
+   2. $>make

-** download the design to FPGA
+** for FPGA build and program
-   1. go to ./pnr/quartus
+   1. go to ./design/pnr/quartus
-   2. "make program"
+   2. $>make && make program